hoangthangta/SechKAN_1D/output/readme.txt

-The *.zip file contains the results.
+The *.rar files contain the results.